Yes it's now post-Christmas that's so weird...so here's the 411,

 A few people have been talking about it, IHeartAU is mighty, the forum is good fun too.

 Dove Vs Internet Guerillas.
 Dove ads are done by those lads who make the Lynx ads and all the rest of it, talk about mixed messages.
+This has that Dove ad, with bits of Axe (Lynx in the US) spliced into it.

 I love Patrick Stewart, and i heard he won an award there the other day.
 So i went for an old sconce on the interweb and i found this site.
 It's pretty funny.